Deep Privacy Funnel Model: From a Discriminative to a Generative Approach with an Application to Face Recognition

+The main goal in data release problems is not to prevent all information leakage, which is practically impossible.
+Instead, the goal is to achieve a level of privacy that is balanced against utility.
+The privacy threat model for data release includes both computationally bounded and information-theoretic adversaries that attempt to extract information about a dataset and, possibly, about an individual it includes.
+By analyzing the released data, they may infer sensitive information such as political preferences or whether a particular individual is included in the dataset.

-Emerging privacy mechanisms, spearheaded by advances in both computer science and information theory, eschew assumptions on the adversary's computational prowess.
-These innovative approaches vary in the adversary's inference objectives---ranging from probability of correct guesses to minimizing mean-squared reconstruction errors—and the modeling of private information.
-A critical challenge in this domain is the utility-privacy trade-off, which demands careful consideration of \textit{application-specific utility} against \textit{privacy needs}.
+Recent privacy mechanisms have been influenced by advances in computer science and information theory that relax strong assumptions about an adversary's computational capabilities.
+These mechanisms differ in their adversary goals (e.g. probability of correctly guessing a value versus minimizing the mean-squared error of a reconstructed value) and in their characterization of private information.
+A major challenge is to balance application-specific utility against privacy needs.

-Among the vanguard of data-driven privacy solutions are mechanisms inspired by Generative Adversarial Networks (GANs).
-These strategies conceptualize privacy protection as a strategic game between a \textit{defender (or privatizer)} and an \textit{adversary}, where the privatizer's goal is to encode datasets to thwart inference leakage regarding private or sensitive variables \citep{edwards2016censoring, hamm2017enhancing, huang2017context, tripathy2019privacy, huang2018generative}.
-Meanwhile, the adversary endeavors to extract these variables from the released data.
-The optimization of privacy-preserving mechanisms through adversarial training—whether deterministic or stochastic—epitomizes the dynamic interplay between privacy protection and data utility.
+Building on the emergence of data-driven privacy approaches, recent studies have explored privacy mechanisms inspired by Generative Adversarial Networks (GANs).
+These methods formulate privacy protection as a strategic game between the defender (or privatizer) and the adversary.
+The goal of the privatizer is to censor or encode a dataset such that the released data limits inference leakage about sensitive variables.
+On the other hand, the adversary seeks to recover information about private variables from the released data.
+This interplay between optimizing privacy and maintaining data utility through adversarial training—whether deterministic or stochastic—is a central theme of these approaches.

-As machine learning technologies evolve and become more pervasive, the imperative for robust, data-driven privacy mechanisms becomes increasingly critical.
-These privacy safeguards are indispensable for maintaining individual privacy, fostering public trust in organizations and governments, and mitigating the potential adverse effects of data breaches.
-Such breaches can lead to significant repercussions, including reputational damage, financial loss, and eroded trust in digital institutions.
-Thus, prioritizing the development and implementation of potent privacy-preserving strategies is paramount in safeguarding sensitive information in our increasingly data-centric world.
+Machine learning is becoming increasingly prevalent, meaning that reliable data-driven privacy methods are essential for protecting privacy, gaining public trust, and minimizing damage in the event of a data breach.
+Such breaches can have serious and lasting consequences for individuals and organisations alike, resulting in damage to reputation and financial loss.
+The need for powerful privacy-preserving methods is becoming increasingly important as we move to a more data-centric world and as machine learning becomes more pervasive in daily life.

-\subsection{Threats to PETs}
+\appsubsection{Threats to PETs}